radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/understanding-operational-attributes.md

 ### firstChangeNumber

 This attribute contains the first changelog number.
-This attribute is part of the rootdse entry (<RLI_HOME>\vds_server\conf\rootdse.ldif).
+This attribute is part of the rootdse entry.
 This attribute is also in the cn=changelog entry and cn=replicationjournal entry and is used internally by RadiantOne for cluster consistency and cursor positioning during startup or when switching leadership.

 ### lastChangeNumber